Some remarks about the weak containment property for groupoids and semigroups: Abstract

 \section{Abstract}

-A locally compact groupoid is said to have the weak containment property if its full $C^*$-algebra coincide with its reduced one.
-Although it is now known that this property is strictly weaker than amenability, we show that the two properties are the same under a mild exactness assumption.
-Then we apply our result to get informations about the corresponding weak containment property for some semigroups.
+A locally compact groupoid is said to have the weak containment property if its full $C^*$-algebra coincides with its reduced one.
+This property is strictly weaker than amenability and is known to be equivalent to amenability for transformation groupoids relative to actions of exact discrete groups.
+We believe that for general \'etale groupoids one should have the same equivalence of the two properties under some mild exactness assumption.
+In this paper we try to support this statement.